 56. Who is responsible for selecting the final applications to go forward to the HRB?

 Each charity is responsible for organising its own final selection process to choose the applications which will be submitted to the HRB.
 The decision about which applications should go forward to the HRB is made by the charity based on both the peer review feedback and the applicants’ response to this feedback.
 Normally the charity convenes a selection panel (this can either be the research committee or equivalent, or the charity Board) to prioritise and select the applications for submission to the HRB.
 Charities are encouraged to include the perspective of the public, patients, or carers as relevant into their selection process.
 The HRCI research governance guide (https://bit.ly/HRCI_ResearchGovernanceGuide) can provide you with more guidance on how to manage this.

 58. How do charities submit full applications to the HRB?

 Following the charity internal selection process, applications to the HRB will be submitted by the charities via the HRB online grants system, GEMS (https://grants.hrb.ie).
-Detailed guidance on using this system has been provided at the HRCI/HRB information session on September 8th and more information will be provided via a GEMS guidance document which will be circulated.
+Guidance on using this system will be provided at the HRCI/HRB information session on September 11th 2023 and more information will be provided via a GEMS guidance document which will be circulated.
 Applications sent to the HRB via email will not be accepted and will be deemed ineligible.